Costa Rica 3-Week Itinerary: The Complete Travel Guide Costa Rica 3-Week Itinerary: The Complete Travel Guide

 Day 1: San Jose (Arrival)

-Arrive in the capital of Costa Rica on day 1, a bustling city surrounded by luscious green nature.
+We arrived in the capital of Costa Rica on day 1, a bustling city surrounded by luscious green nature.
 Because of all the fantastic places to see on your 3-week itinerary in Costa Rica, we advise staying only a night in San Jose to rest after your flight and prep for the journey ahead.
-It’s not the prettiest city in the world, but if you have a bit of time, consider visiting some of the beautiful gardens in the city or join a food tour to learn more about typical Costa Rican dishes.
+We personally didn’t find it the prettiest city in the world, but if you have a bit of time, consider visiting some of the beautiful gardens or join a food tour to learn more about typical Costa Rican dishes.

 san jose costa rica 3 week travel itinerary